brianmcoates/meehan-md/src/pages/blog/2020-03-18-supplementing-with-melatonin-vitamin-c-and-nitric-oxide-for-covid-19-–-a-simple-guide.md

 ---
 templateKey: blog-post
-title: >-
-  Supplementing with Melatonin, Vitamin C, and Nitric Oxide for COVID-19 – A Simple Guide
+title: Supplementing with Melatonin, Vitamin C, and Nitric Oxide for COVID-19 – A Simple Guide
 date: 2020-03-18T19:37:48.365Z
-description: >-
-  "Melatonin, nitric oxide and ascorbic acid can reduce COVID-19 virulence by inhibiting NLRP3 inflammasomes to stop the perpetuation of cytokine storms.
-  Their critical roles in biochemical reactions and biological pathways that involve ACE2 must be fully explored as part of our fight against COVID-19."
+description: '"Melatonin, nitric oxide and ascorbic acid can reduce COVID-19 virulence by inhibiting NLRP3 inflammasomes to stop the perpetuation of cytokine storms.
+Their critical roles in biochemical reactions and biological pathways that involve ACE2 must be fully explored as part of our fight against COVID-19."'
 featuredpost: false
 tags:
   - corona virus